jonghall/ibmcloud-terraform-vpc/docs/ansible.md

 ### Prerequisites

-1. Infrastructure has been successfully provisioned using the Terraform plan in the previous steps and all post provisioning installation is complete.
-    - terraform.tfstate file created during the Terraform "apply" is accessible
+1. Infrastructure has been successfully provisioned using the Terraform plan in the previous steps and all post provisioning installation is complete and the terraform.tfstate file created by Terraform is accessible by Ansible dynamic inventory script
-    - IBM Cloud API key with at least view access to the newly created VPC

 2. A site-to-site VPN connection established two the two Availability Zones where the VSI's exist.
     - Connectivity from the Ansible Controller over the vpn connection to VSI's
     - The private key installed on the Ansible Controller which matches the public key which was deployed to the VSIs during provisioning